adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.5.7 =
+* Updated the readme.txt file to reflect that the plugin is tested and working with up to v3.3.5 of the FBIA plugin.

 = 1.5.6 =
 * Updated the widget help and made 'adplugg.com' references into links.